Orlando City SC: 2015–2019: MLS arrival and subsequent struggles

 In 2017, the Lions moved to the purpose-built Orlando City Stadium.
 With the team again struggling, they attempted to improve during the summer transfer window by acquiring Sporting Kansas City striker Dom Dwyer who had played for Orlando City's USL Pro team on-loan in 2013, notably scoring four goals in the USL Pro Championship Final.
 The club traded incentives totaling to $1.6 million, a record trade between two MLS clubs at the time.
 The team again failed to reach the postseason.
 Kaká announced that he would not return for Orlando City and soon after confirmed his retirement.

+On January 15, 2018, Orlando City signed Josué Colmán from Paraguayan club Cerro Porteño for a club record fee of reportedly $3 million.
+Later that same month on January 30, Orlando City transferred Cyle Larin to Turkish club Beşiktaş for a club record fee of reportedly $2.3 million following Larin's "unacceptable behavior" during transfer negotiations in which he had traveled to Turkey and claimed he was a free agent.
 Fifteen games into the 2018 season, Orlando City released head coach Jason Kreis after nearly two seasons.
-Two weeks later, USL club Louisville City FC announced head coach James O'Connor, a former defender and assistant coach of the original Orlando City franchise, was to become Kreis's replacement.
+Two weeks later, USL club Louisville City FC announced head coach James O'Connor, a former defender and assistant coach of the original Orlando City team, was to become Kreis's replacement.
 However, O'Connor only managed two wins in his 18 games in charge in 2018 as City missed the playoffs for the fourth consecutive season and also set a new MLS record with 74 goals conceded on the year.
+At the end of the season on December 27, Orlando City transferred Yoshimar Yotún to Mexican club Cruz Azul for a new club record fee of reportedly $4 million.

 O'Connor was fired at the end of the 2019 season with the team missing out on playoffs again and remaining 11th in the Eastern Conference.